Looking for reliable and trustworthy zero-waste shops?

 Bonus: Their product list is available to download so you can plan your shopping in advance and make sure you have the right items in your zero-waste kit for a trip to Hetu.

 Location: London, England.
 United Kingdom.

-Sea No Waste is a zero-waste store in Arbroath with a delightful range of pantry staples such as pasta, grains, cereals, herbs & spices, dried fruit, and nuts.
+Sea No Waste is a zero waste store in Arbroath with a delightful range of pantry staples such as pasta, grains, cereals, herbs and spices, dried fruit and nuts.

 Customers can bring in their own jars or bags and simply refill them with as much as they need in a guilt-free, plastic-free space.